-Day of the Dead (1985)
+Romero’s Day of the Dead Underrated

-Thematically different from Dawn of the Dead, Romero’s Day of the Dead still feels like a spiritual sequel in both ambiance and tone even in the absence of returning characters or other direct links to his earlier films.
-The feelings of claustrophobia, isolation, and loneliness that permeated Dawn are all present in Day of the Dead.
-With no recognizable actors in the cast, it is remarkable how Romero gets just the right performance out of all of his actors.
-No character in Day feels superfluous to the story and the tensions that steadily mount between the characters feels palpable.
+Even without returning characters or links to prior movies, Day feels like a spiritual sequel in ambiance and tone.
+The feelings of claustrophobia, isolation, and loneliness that permeated Dawn are all present.
+With no recognizable actors in the cast, it is remarkable how Romero gets just the right performance from his actors.
+No character in Day feels superfluous to the story, and the tensions that steadily mount between the characters feels palpable.

-Joe Pilato’s Colonel Rhodes makes for a brilliant antagonist, the best of the original ‘Dead’ trilogy, and only rivaled by Dennis Hopper’s turn in the later Land of the Dead (2005).
-Tom Savini’s special effects are once again a standout in Day, with the film’s climax almost approaching the gory level of lunacy of Dawn’s ending.
+Joe Pilato’s Colonel Rhodes was a brilliant antagonist.
+Rhodes was the best of the original ‘Dead’ trilogy’s villains, living or dead.
+To be honest, he’s only rivaled by Dennis Hopper’s turn in the later Land of the Dead (2005).
+Not surprisingly, Tom Savini’s special effects are once again a standout.
+In fact, Day’s climax falls just short of the gory lunacy of Dawn’s ending.
 Similar to the ending of Dawn, Romero even offers his audience an ambiguous glimmer of hope.
-After over thirty years since its release Day of the Dead still remains one of the best horror films from the 1980s.
+After over thirty years, Day of the Dead may be one the best horror films of the 1980’s.

 Day of the Dead: Bloodline (2018)

-Director Hector Hernandez Vicens and writers Mark Tonderai and Lars Jacobson do try and more closely root their remake in the ideas Romero explored in his original Day of the Dead.
-Like the original, the remake is set in a military compound where tensions between soldiers and doctors over the best way to confront the ‘living dead’ epidemic is reaching a breaking point.
-Whether this remake attempt is step up from the 2008 effort is open to debate but probably irrelevant as this 2018 version is more lifeless and listless than its zombies.
+To their credit, director Hector Hernandez Vicens and writers Mark Tonderai and Lars Jacobson more closely follow Romero’s blueprint.
+Like the original, the remake is set in a military compound.
+Similarly, tensions abound between soldiers and doctors over how to confront the ‘living dead’ epidemic.
+Whether this remake attempt is a step up from the 2008 effort is open to debate.
+By and large, it’s an irrelevant debate.
+Bottom-line: this 2018 version is more lifeless and listless than its zombies.